North Auckland Line: Kamo–Kawakawa

 Initially, the syndicate was disappointed with the government's progress, as work did not commence until March 1892 due to a shortage of labour.
 However, by 2 July 1894, the line was opened to Waro.
 Locals believed this was the first part of the link to Kawakawa, but Richard Seddon had not authorised the full project, just the extension to the Puhipuhi forest.
 This was originally meant to terminate in Whakapara, but a further extension to Waiotu was required to provide easier access and this opened on 28 December 1898.
-A further extension to Hukerenui was requested, but it was delayed due to the failure of the Railway Authorisation Act of 1898 to pass parliament.
-Considerable political pressure was applied to close the gap between the Kawakawa and Whangārei sections as the road in between was poor and muddy, and the Railway Authorisation Act of 1899 accordingly authorised Waiotu – Hukerenui along with 8 km of line south from Kawakawa.
+A further extension to Hūkerenui was requested, but it was delayed due to the failure of the Railway Authorisation Act of 1898 to pass parliament.
+Considerable political pressure was applied to close the gap between the Kawakawa and Whangārei sections as the road in between was poor and muddy, and the Railway Authorisation Act of 1899 accordingly authorised Waiotu – Hūkerenui along with 8 km of line south from Kawakawa.
 The succeeding year's Act allowed for the construction of the remaining 24 km to complete the line via Otiria.

-On 1 March 1901, the line was opened to Hukerenui, and by 1904, the PWD was able to run trains south of Kawakawa for 12.8 km.
+On 1 March 1901, the line was opened to Hūkerenui, and by 1904, the PWD was able to run trains south of Kawakawa for 12.8 km.
 However, a lack of detailed surveys, poor finances, unstable terrain, and the PWD being overburdened with jobs contributed to a slow rate of progress.
-In May 1910, the 7 km section from Hukerenui to Towai was opened, and the full section was finally completed the next year.
+In May 1910, the 7 km section from Hūkerenui to Towai was opened, and the full section was finally completed the next year.
 It was handed over from the PWD to the New Zealand Railways Department on 13 April 1911, thus linking Whangarei to the Bay of Islands.
 Construction had cost nearly a million dollars.

-Helensville – Whangārei
+Helensville–Whangārei

 With the completion of the line from Whangārei to Opua, the final remaining section of the North Auckland Line was the gap between Helensville and Whangārei.
 The first work on bridging this large gap occurred in the 1880s when an extension from Helensville to Kanohi opened on 3 May 1889.
 Beyond this point, construction proved extremely difficult and slow due to the soft clay of the terrain.
 The 4.5 km between Kanohi and Makarau did not open until 12 June 1897, followed by another 5 km to Tahekeroa on 17 December 1900, though the Minister of Works caught a train to Tahekeroa a few weeks earlier.
 The line then progressively opened in stages over the next ten years, reaching Wellsford on 1 April 1909 and Te Hana on 16 May 1910.
 The former became the site of a small locomotive depot, while the latter was established as the northernmost terminus for passengers until the full line was finished.